ericcornelissen/shescape/CONTRIBUTING.md

 FUZZ_SHELL=false
 ```

 By default, fuzzing goes on forever - until a problem is found.
-You can change
+This can be
-this using the `FUZZ_ITERATIONS` environment variable.
-This allow you to specify
+changed using the `FUZZ_ITERATIONS` environment variable.
+This allows you to
-how many test cases should be run.
-For example, to fuzz for 1000 iterations:
+specify how many test cases should be run.
+For example, to fuzz for 1000
+iterations:

 ```ini
 FUZZ_ITERATIONS=1000